Homozygous For The Met Allele Of The Val158met Polymorphism Meaning

 The influence of the Val158Met polymorphism is not deterministic.
 Its effects can be modified by a variety of factors:

 • Environment: Environmental factors, such as stress, trauma, and social support, can significantly influence how the COMT genotype manifests.
-For example, an individual with the Met/Met genotype who experiences chronic stress may be more likely to develop anxiety than someone with the same genotype who has a supportive social network.
+As an example, an individual with the Met/Met genotype who experiences chronic stress may be more likely to develop anxiety than someone with the same genotype who has a supportive social network.

 • Epigenetics: Epigenetic modifications, which alter gene expression without changing the underlying DNA sequence, can also play a role.
 Environmental factors can induce epigenetic changes that modify the activity of the COMT gene.